sagecodes/make-a-wildlife-object-detector/README.md

 When collecting think of what you want to capture:

 - Object angles
-    - Side of the goose
+    - Side
-    - top of the goose
+    - top
+    - back
+    - front

 - Object positions
-    - sitting goose
+    - sitting
-    - swimming goose
+    - swimming
-    - eating goose
+    - eating
-    - flying goose
+    - flying

 - Object variations
-    - baby goose
+    - age
-    - color of goose
+    - color
+    - type

 This example I am creating a dataset of canadian geese.
 Fortunately for me.
 They don't have much variation in appearance.